irskep/sphinx-better-theme/docs/index.rst

 -------------------------

-`kr-sphinx-themes <https://github.com/kennethreitz/kr-sphinx-themes>`_ has two nice, clean themes used for many popular (and good) projects.
+`kr-sphinx-themes <https://github.com/kennethreitz/kr-sphinx-themes>`_ has two nice, clean themes used for many popular (and good-looking) projects.

 `sphinx-readable-theme
 <https://sphinx-readable-theme.readthedocs.org/en/latest/>`_ is a theme